earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 ### Golang Protobuf Types

-Now that I've got all my code generated, its time for me to build the server side.
+Now that I've got all my code generated, it's time for me to build the server-side.
 Let's start at the database layer and work upwards

 If you recall from when I was adding the `sqlite` feature, Activities handles all the data persistence.
-The data persistence shouldn't change at all.
+So the data persistence layer shouldn't have change much at all.
 I just need to make sure I'm using my `protoc` generated struct.
 I can do this with an import change:

 ~~~{.diff caption="internal/server/activity.go "}
 import